wabisebi/wabisebi.github.io/blog/the-japanese-super-immersion-channel.md

 Two great things happened to me today:

 1. I learned the Japanese word for 'fried eggs,' which I surprisingly never came across nor ever used in Japan, even though I love eating them.
-Maybe it's due to my heavy addiction to convenience store [tamago-sando](https://www.youtube.com/watch?v=RelaC9GBwMs), which uses chopped up boiled eggs mixed with mayonnaise.
+Maybe it's due to my heavy addiction to convenience store bought [tamago-sando](https://www.youtube.com/watch?v=RelaC9GBwMs), which uses chopped up boiled eggs mixed with mayonnaise.

 2. Fried eggs are what Toriyama-san had for breakfast this morning.
 That in itself is not great for me per se; however, it comes from a video created by the guys behind a channel called [Japanese Super Immersion](https://www.youtube.com/@JSI55), which was recommended to me this morning and I have been really enjoying.